shardaishwak/traventure/README.md

 - **English-Korean Translation:** The Translation API facilitates real-time translation between English and Korean, making communication easier when traveling.

-### Interactive Maps

-- **Explore with Mapbox:** Discover and explore places to visit, hotels, restaurants, and entertainment using Mapbox-powered interactive maps integrated directly into the app.

-  - **Place Recommendations:** Utilize Mapbox’s extensive geolocation data to find and explore nearby places of interest, including tourist attractions, restaurants, and entertainment venues.
-  - **Hotel Search:** Search for and view hotels in your destination area with Mapbox’s detailed map features, including filters for price range, star ratings, and user reviews.
-  - **Route Planning:** Plan your routes within the city, whether by foot, car, or public transportation, with Mapbox’s interactive mapping and direction services.

-### Flight Search and Booking with Amadeus and Google Flights
+### Flight Search and Booking with SerpAPI and Amadeus

-- **Flight Search:** Seamlessly search for flights using the Amadeus Travel APIs and Google Flights API, which provide comprehensive flight options based on your criteria such as destination, departure date, and number of passengers.
+- **Flight Search:** Seamlessly search for flights using the **SerpAPI** for flight options based on your criteria, such as destination, departure date, and number of passengers.

   - **Filtering Options:** Narrow down your search by airline, flight duration, number of stops, and price range.
   - **Real-Time Availability:** Get real-time flight availability and pricing to make informed booking decisions.

-- **Booking Integration:** Directly book your selected flights through the application, with integration to Amadeus’s booking API, ensuring that your booking is secure and confirmed.
+- **Booking Integration:** Directly book your selected flights through the application, with integration to **Amadeus’s** booking API, ensuring that your booking is secure and confirmed.

+### Place Recommendations Using SerpAPI

+- **Place Recommendations:** Discover popular tourist attractions, restaurants, and entertainment venues near your destination using **SerpAPI**'s place recommendation feature.

 ## API Endpoints